 Import a .csv or a .txt file by clicking Import IP List.
+Both IPv4 and IPv6 IP addresses can be imported.
 Here is a sample list for your reference:

-- 3. Select one of the following options from the drop-down list of the Access Mode field. - SNMP and Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data. - SNMP and SSH retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data. - SNMP and Telnet/SSH retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data; if Telnet doesn't work, then use SSH. - SNMP and SSH/Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data; if SSH doesn't work, then use Telnet. - SNMP Only retrieve live data via SNMP only.
+- Download a template file for reference by clicking Download Template File. - 3.
+Select one of the following options from the drop-down list of the Access Mode field. - SNMP and Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data. - SNMP and SSH retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data. - SNMP and Telnet/SSH retrieve vendor and model information via SNMP first, and then log in to devices by using Telnet to retrieve live data; if Telnet doesn't work, then use SSH. - SNMP and SSH/Telnet retrieve vendor and model information via SNMP first, and then log in to devices by using SSH to retrieve live data; if SSH doesn't work, then use Telnet. - SNMP Only retrieve live data via SNMP only.